+The programme is designed to be taken on a part-time basis for those working within the field of Government Statistics or a related area.
 The instructional part of the programme consists of 4 compulsory modules and 8 option modules that run in one-week slots throughout the academic year.
 Most modules take place at the University of Southampton, although some are run in Newport at the Office for National Statistics (ONS).
-Option modules are rotated in a 3-year cycle, so not all the option modules are available in each year.
+Option modules are rotated in a 3-year cycle, so that not all the option modules are available in each year.